GrandFatherADI/BurstStats/README.md

   # Burst Stats

-**Burst Stats** is a Logic2 extension that adds simple burst statistics to digital measurements.
+**Burst Stats** is a Logic2 extension that adds simple periodic burst statistics to digital measurements.
+This is useful for checking sample timing of an ADC by looking at the SPI clock activity bursts for example and similar processes where a burst of activity is a good proxy for an event of interest.

 ![](BurstStatsSample.png)